tmagcaya/Internship-Bootcamp/content/Week_1/strategy.md

 - A cheat code anyone can use: Look at the above strategy list again.
 If you have class projects then complete a hobby project.
 If you already have that then make a youtube video demoing the project.
 You can do these as you are applying to internships.
 - It doesn't matter where you do your first internship.
 It matters what you do there and what you learn.

-### Other tips for efficiency
-- Rolling applications:
-  - First applicants get preference so use Simplify's website of internships to apply to most recent then others.
-- Use Simplify's chrome extension to fill out applications faster (someone please add links here)

 ### What do you want to be when you grow up? - Work in progress
 It's cliche but has a deeper side.
 What do you want to be when you grow up may mean:
 - What would you want to do in life and if you don't do this you would regret it?

-If you wanted experience from life and minimal work
+1. If you wanted experience from life and minimal work
-If you wanted fame
+2. If you wanted fame
-If you wanted money
+3. If you wanted money

 Another side to this is how you percieve the world: